iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

 `iexec submit`{{execute}}

-# Get your ffmpeg task result
+# Get your ffmpeg work result

 Use the txHash from the submit to check the result of your task with: